School Fire Drills

 The following procedure has been approved by the Fire Commissioner:

-- When the fire alarm is given, the teacher is to give the warning fire drill.
-All instructions and activity must stop, machinery should be shut down, gas-and-oil- burning apparatus and appliances other than those used for heating the building should be shut off, and the students should remain still and quiet to await further orders.
+- When the fire drill commences, all teaching activities must stop, machinery should be shut down, gas-and-oil- burning apparatus and appliances other than those used for heating the building should be shut off, and the students should remain still and quiet to await further orders.

 - The teacher is to give the command STAND.
 Students should stand and remain silent.
 The teacher then takes the class register or attendance list and keep possession of it until the end of the drill.